bob134552/Battlestations/README.md

 ####  Search Page

-The search page is used to display user queries through the use of the search bar.
+The Search page is used to display user queries through the use of the search bar.
 If no results are returned the user is notified and there is a link to go back to all products.

 #### Basket Page